PoppyCollis/lens-calibration/README.md

 camera-calibration.py involves taking a set of images (you should have at least 10), in which you have a chessboard of known size

-chessboard-pattern-7x10.png can be printed out as used for taking photos
+chessboard-pattern-7x10.png can be printed out, fixed to a flat surface and used for taking photos.